By Sabrina Tom

 Three years had passed.
 I was living in California, a few blocks off the Venice boardwalk.
 I sat at the kitchen table, erasing the names of people I'd lost contact with from my organizer.
 I always wrote in pencil.
 The phone rang.

 "I'm coming to California tomorrow," Vince said.
-"I thought we could
+"I thought we could do something."

 "Sure," I said.
 "Let's go to the beach."